-Child tax credits can top up your income if you are responsible for at least one child or young person.
+Child tax credit can top up your income if you are responsible for at least one child or young person.
 You don't have to be working to claim.

-Child tax credits are made up of a number of different payments (called 'elements').
+Child tax credit is made up of a number of different payments (called 'elements').
 How much you can get depends on your income, the number of children you have, and whether any of your children are disabled.

-If you earn more than this, the amount of child tax credits you get reduces.
+If you earn more than this, the amount of child tax credit you get reduces.

-Child tax credits will be paid until the September following your child's 16th birthday.
-So, for example, if your child's 16th birthday was 1 June 2018, your child tax credits stop on 1 September 2018.
+Child tax credit will be paid until the September following your child's 16th birthday.
+So, for example, if your child's 16th birthday was 1 June 2019, your child tax credit would stop on 1 September 2019.

-The only way to continue to get child tax credits if your child is aged between 16-20 and is in full-time education or in approved training that doesn't come with pay.
+The only way to continue to get child tax credits after this point is if your child is aged between 16-20 and is in full-time education or in approved training, and they don’t get paid for it.

-But you can't claim if they are claiming income support, incapacity benefit, employment support allowance or tax credits in their own right.
+But you can't claim if the young person is claiming income support, incapacity benefit, employment support allowance or tax credits in their own right.

-Tax credits are made up of a number of different 'elements' or payments.
+Tax credit is made up of a number of different 'elements' or payments.

 You may be eligible for just the family element and child element or for a few different elements, depending on your family circumstances.